Homeowners insurance quotes

 Common homeowners insurance questions

 The cost of your homeowners coverage is largely determined by five factors:LocationRisks like extreme weather, crime rate, and distance to a fire station all can impact your rate.
 For example, you might pay more for waterfront property or if you're located in an area prone to mud slides.
-Construction costs also vary by region, which is another factor that determines your homeowners rate.Estimated replacement costThis is different from the current tax assessment or market value of your home, and accounts for the actual cost to rebuild the structure of your home.
-For example, if your home was destroyed in a storm, how much would it cost to rebuild it?
-That amount is the replacement value.
-Not only are materials and labor considered, but inflation and availability of building materials.Age and conditionThis is determined based on very specific details like building materials, age of the roof, and the furnace's condition.
-For older homes, we also factor in whether the building materials are still available and their current market price.Safety devicesHaving dead bolt locks, a burglar alarm, smoke detectors, and other home safety features will all help you stay safe and lower the cost of your home insurance policy.Your deductibleIn short, the lower your deductible (the initial amount you pay out-of-pocket before coverage kicks in), the higher your premium (the total amount that you pay for an insurance policy).
+Construction costs also vary by region, which is another factor that determines your homeowners rate.Estimated replacement costThis is different from the current tax assessment or market value of your home.
+This cost accounts for the actual cost to rebuild the structure of your home.
+For example, if your home is destroyed in a storm, how much would it cost to rebuild it?
+The actual cost is the replacement value.
+This amount includes materials, labor, inflation, and availability of building materials.Age and conditionThis is determined based on specific things like

 It's not always easy to know the difference between certain terms when it comes to insurance.
-Let's clear up exactly what the most important ones mean.DeductibleThe initial amount you are responsible for before coverage kicks in.
-In most cases, this amount is simply deducted from your payout after a claim.
-For example, if your deductible is $500 and you have a $2,000 claim, you will receive $1,500.PremiumThe total amount that you pay for an insurance policy.DwellingAnother term used to describe the part of your home insurance policy that covers the structure where you live (not a shed or other structure on your property).Scheduled ItemsThese are pricier belongings (jewelry, art, etc.) that typically require additional coverage, since the standard home policy limits the amount you can claim per item.Liability CoverageIf someone else is injured or has their belongings damaged on your property, this covers claims against you, as well as reasonable and necessary medical expenses.
+Let's clear up exactly what the most important ones mean.DeductibleWhat you'll pay before your coverage kicks in.
+In most cases, this amount is just deducted from your payout after a claim.
+For example, if your deductible is $500 and you have a $2,000 claim, you will receive $1,500.PremiumThe total amount that you pay for an insurance policy.DwellingAnother term used to describe the part of your home insurance policy that covers the structure where you live (not a shed or other structure on your property).Scheduled ItemsThese are pricier belongings (jewelry, art, etc.) that may require more coverage, since a standard home policy limits the amount you can claim per item.Liability CoverageIf someone else is injured or has their belongings damaged on your property, this covers claims against you, as well as reasonable and necessary medical expenses.